stupalt/gateone_vector/README.md

 Headless talk is a feature in gateone where you can talk to vector without having to prompt the robot.
 This means no "Hey Vector".
 Just talk ahead without anything else.

+Please stay aware that headless only supports basic social featuress like "hello"

 **WARNING : Vector might get triggered while you watch videos or you interact with other people.
 Headless can be turned off in settings.**